 The importance of backing up your data cannot be stressed enough.
 Virtual machines are at just as much risk, if not more, for data loss due to hardware failure, file corruption, system compromise, and other events.
 If data loss happens, a backup can make a world of difference in recovering from such an event.
 How you use your virtual machine (VM) will determine the best way to do backups for your VMs.

 - You have important software/data in the VM (research, data, etc):

-Install Crashplan within your virtual machine and have it run regular backups of the data within your virtual machine.
+Install Code42 within your virtual machine and have it run regular backups of the data within your virtual machine.
 This method does not preserve your virtual machine, just the data within it.
-For more information on using Crashplan for virtual machines, see: Crashplan Backup Accounts
+For more information on using Code42 for virtual machines, see: Code42 (Formerly Crashplan) Backup Accounts

 - Your VM is an appliance:

 We recommend that the system administrator manually makes backups.
 This preserves both the virtual machine and your data within it.
 Simply, drag and copy the VM somewhere (e.g., an external drive).
 Exclude your VM files from regular backups via Code42.
 See items 2 and 3 below for reasons.
 For more information, see: Q. I want to make a backup/copy of my virtual machine.
 What is the best way to do so?

 Things to note regarding virtual machine backups:

 - A virtual machine image is actually comprised of several files.
 All of those have to be in sync or behavior is erratic.